gprMax/gprMax/docs/source/examples_antennas.rst

     :language: none
     :linenos:

-The wire is modelled using the ``#edge`` command which specifies properties of the edge of the Yee cell.
-The antenna is fed using the ``#transmission_line`` command.
-The one-dimensional transmission line model virtually attaches to the dipole at the gap between the arms.
-The antenna has an input resistance :math:`Z_{in} = 73~\Omega` specified in the ``#transmission_line`` command, and uses a Gaussian waveform with a centre frequency of 1GHz.
+The wire is modelled using an edge which specifies properties of the edge of the Yee cell.
+The antenna is fed using a transmission line The one-dimensional transmission line model virtually attaches to the dipole at the gap between the arms.
+The antenna has an input resistance :math:`Z_{in} = 73~\Omega` specified in the transmissions, and uses a Gaussian waveform with a centre frequency of 1GHz.
 A time window of 60ns is used: firstly, to give enough time for the response to decay down to zero; and secondly, to allow a reasonable resolution (17MHz) for calculating antenna parameters that involve taking a FFT (:math:`\Delta f=1/T` where :math:`\Delta f` is the frequency bin spacing and :math:`T` is the time window).

 Time histories of voltage and current values in the transmission line are saved to the output file.
-These are documented in the :ref:`output file section <output>`.
-These parameters are useful for calculating characteristics of the antenna such as the input impedance or S-parameters. gprMax includes a Python module (in the ``tools`` package) to help you view the input impedance and admittance and s11 parameter from an antenna model fed using a transmission line.
-Details of how to use this module is given in the :ref:`tools section <plotting>`.
+These are documented in the :ref:`<output>` section.
+These parameters are useful for calculating characteristics of the antenna such as the input impedance or S-parameters. gprMax includes a Python module (in the ``toolboxes\Plotting`` package) to help you view the input impedance and admittance and s11 parameter from an antenna model fed using a transmission line.
+Details of how to use this module are given in the README.rst for that package.

 Results
 -------

-You can view the results (see :ref:`output` and :ref:`tools<plotting>` sections) using the command:
+You can view the results (see :ref:`output` section and README.rst for the ``toolboxes\Plotting`` package) using the command:

 .. code-block:: none